mhroth/ZenGarden/README.md

 ```
 A message with three floats each set to 0.0f will be sent at time 0 (i.e., immediately) to receivers named "receiverName".

-Sending a Message with an Unnown Structure
+Sending a Message with an Unknown Structure
 ----------------------------------------

 On the other hand if the structure of the message is not known beforehand then it can be created programmatically.